Welcome to Nevada State Records

 Thanks to this web module, researching records is easy, fast, and efficient.
 Your records are stored in a database with itemized descriptions of files that are in your box(es).
 This allows for greater search accuracy.

 We also offer cost savings in the form of disposition fulfillment.
-When a records disposition is due to be destroyed or transfered to State Archives, our department provides this service at no cost to your agency.
+When a records disposition is due to be destroyed or transferred to State Archives, our department provides this service at no cost to your agency.

 State Records services are FREE to other state agencies.